 The Hillcrest corridor will connect Downtown and residential neighborhoods to a new park on the north side of Richland Creek through a combination of side paths along Hillcrest Drive and off-street paths in natural settings.
-It will have a relaxing, wooded character.
+It will have a relaxing, wooded character with a more recreational focus.